UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 >
 > The "detached HEAD" is like "look, but don't touch" here,
 > so you shouldn't make any changes in this state.
-> After investigating your repo's past state, reattach your `HEAD` with `git checkout master`.
+> After investigating your repo's past state, reattach your `HEAD` with `git checkout main`.
 {: .callout}

 It's important to remember that